Hosting and bandwidth provided by WebCentrix.net.

 Like all internal upgrades in the Power Macintosh G4 models, replacing the Zip drive with another Zip drive is a simple and straightforward procedure.
 Apple provides PDF instructions to walk you through the steps, specifically for the Gigabit Ethernet, Digital Audio, and Quicksilver lines, but the process is similar for all models.

-However, if the Zip drive in your Power Mac G4 long ago perished from an acute case of the click of death -- and you have little reason to replace it with an obsolete technology -- it could be used to hold yet another hard drive, or you could consider installing something a little more interesting, like the GeeThree Sweet Multiport.
+However, if the Zip drive in your Power Mac G4 long ago perished from an acute case of the click of death -- and you have little reason to replace it with an obsolete technology -- it could be used to hold yet another hard drive, or you could consider installing something a little more interesting, like the subsequently discontinued GeeThree Sweet Multiport.

 The company explains that the Sweet Multiport provides: